 Complete at the end of SPRING quarter only, looking ahead to the FALL when the graduate becomes the teacher of record.
-This plan is a portable document archived by STEP and provided to the candidate for transmission to the clear/induction program.
+The plan is a portable document archived by STEP and provided to the candidate for transmission to the clear/induction program.

-\This section should be completed as part of the final three-way conversation with the graduate/candidate, supervisor and cooperating teacher.
-The supervisor will upload the induction plan when it is completed, and the graduate/candidate, cooperating teacher and supervisor will electronically sign it.
+This following information should be completed as part of the final three-way conversation with the graduate/candidate, supervisor and cooperating teacher.
+Upon completion, the graduate/candidate, cooperating teacher and supervisor will electronically sign it, and the supervisor will upload it to TK20/Watermark.